Oblomov/clinfo/README.md

 override `CPPFLAGS` with e.g. `export CPPFLAGS=/path/to/where/headers/are`
 before running `make`.)

-You can then `cd clinfo` and build the application with
+You can then `cd clinfo` and build the application.
+You can try simply running `make` since Android should be autodetected now, buf it this fails you can also force the detectio with

 	make OS=Android

-(The `OS` value must be specified because currently Android is not autodetected.)

 If linking fails due to a missing `libOpenCL.so`, then your Android machine probably doesn't support OpenCL.
 Otherwise, you should have a